NodeBE4/opinion/_posts/2022-08-15-EnclavedMicrostate.md

 Nevertheless, these talks took a while to occur, and may have been the reason behind Sun Yat-Sen holding a presidential election on 29 December.
 In declaring overt pretensions to national leadership by the Tongmenghui, Sun forced the hands of both of the other parties involved.
 Yuan Shikai could no longer walk away with a deal in which the Qing government continued to exist, and Li Yuanhong, although elected Vice-President, faced the possibility of being sidelined or even ousted if a more ideologically pure Tongmenghui leadership took hold.
 Furthermore, Sun began drafting plans for a northward military offensive in January.
 It's not clear quite how far Sun seriously believed that he would hold the presidency, or that he would actually execute the plan, rather than simply using these as bargaining chips to force Yuan to accept a republican settlement rather than a compromise – indeed, Sun declared that his intention was to resign the presidency to Yuan should he accept it.
 Still, Yuan vacillated for a time, and armed clashes would resume in January and February 1912.
 Aware of a deteriorating military and political situation amid unrest having spread now to northern China, Yuan ultimately agreed to the republicans' proposals and petitioned the Qing to abdicate on 12 February.

 In some ways, it is worth suggesting that the key political decision-makers in 1911-12 were not in fact ideologically-committed republicans, but instead pro-reform members of the Qing military, whose disagreement lay largely in whether continued Qing rule was compatible with their desired programmes of reform.
 We could, if we wanted to, argue that in fact the 1911 Revolution was a somewhat drawn-out coup by reformists in the military, which the revolutionary ideologues *tried* to hijack, which is a neat turnaround but perhaps going a bit *too* far the other way.
 But it would be relatively uncontroversial to say that the Tongmenghui was at best one of many anti-Qing factions involved in the fall of the empire, and one that punched politically well above its nominal military weight.
 In the end, the revolution began and ended within the Qing army.

+----- __717.2__ -----2022-08-18 18:42:42+08:00:

+> So in essence, Yuan Shikai couldn't have been a traitor to Sun because he bore no actual allegiance to the various Republican factions, and Sun's actions were mostly a desperate gambit to win him over (and failed to do so)?

+You've got it in one.
+Sun Yat-Sen had only a very slim chance of actually gaining power in 1911.

+That said, I feel like I might need to expand on the above answer a little because what I didn't get into was the National Assembly election of 1912 and subsequent dissolution of the Kuomintang.
+It *is* true that Yuan Shikai did not take kindly to the Kuomintang achieving near-majorities in the Senate and House, and that he basically tried to cajole the various non-KMT reformist parties (united as the Progressive Party under Liang Qichao) into forming a minority government.
+However, there is no concrete evidence to suggest that Yuan orchestrated the assassination of the KMT's party president Song Jiaoren, which in turn led to a KMT-led revolt against Yuan and the banning of the KMT in retaliation.
+Even if he *had*, you can argue that while this was despotic behaviour it was not treachery, as Yuan had been essentially pressed into becoming President by circumstance, and that Sun Yat-Sen had basically gifted him a poisoned chalice.

+> Also, if I could ask a second question, was Yuan always planning to declare himself Emperor, or was that itself more of an opportunistic act?
+Thank you!

+It's very hard to tell.
+I discuss it a bit in [this answer](https://www.reddit.com/r/AskHistorians/comments/c3rjok/how_much_support_was_there_for_reestablishing_the/) from, gosh, three years ago(!), but to compress it down a bit here, we don't really know for sure when the idea of becoming emperor entered his head.
+We can, however, surmise some degree of reasoning for why he thought he could pull it off.
+For one, his main support base within the rump National Assembly were former constitutional monarchists; for another, he was probably subject to deliberate misinformation by his political allies to encourage him to make a bid for greater authority.
+In a broader sense, Yuan had hoped to preserve the territorial integrity of the Qing Empire, and to that end had at least nominally promised ethnic seats in the Assembly for Tibetans and Mongols should they wish to take them (they did not); while that doesn't necessarily mean he was a monarchist in the sort of ideological-constitutional sense we might imagine, it is worth accounting for as it may have informed how he viewed the institution of the emperorship.